-Holmium laser enucleation of the prostate (HoLEP) is a surgery done on men with enlarged prostrates.
+Holmium laser enucleation of the prostate (HoLEP) is a surgery done on people with enlarged prostrates.
 The enlarged prostate is blocking the flow of urine.
 By removing the blockage, it is easier to empty your bladder.
 A laser is used to remove the blocking tissue.
 There are no incisions made on your body.
 The tissue is then removed and tested.
 HoLEP has several benefits.
-This surgery is used in men with very large prostates and men that take blood thinners.
+This surgery is used on patients with very large prostates and patients that take blood thinners.
 In addition, HoLEP has a low retreatment rate. <1% of patients need more procedures after 10 years.

 Day of Surgery

 Surgery may take between 1-3 hours.
 It depends on the size of the prostate.
 After surgery a urinary catheter is placed.
 The catheter is also used for irrigation.
 Irrigation washes the surgical area.
 Then the irrigation is stopped.
 Most patients are discharged home, with the catheter, within 2-3 hours of surgery.
 Nursing staff will assist you with proper catheter care.
 For some, overnight admission to the hospital is needed to watch urine drainage.

 Recovery and Activity Restrictions

 You will have a catheter in your bladder when you go home.
 The catheter stays in for 2 to 5 days.
 While you have the catheter, activity should be limited to careful walking.
 You should avoid all strenuous activity, including straining with bowel movements.

 Sometimes a stool softener is given to maintain soft, easy bowel movements during the healing period.
 Do not lift more than 20 lbs. while there is still visible blood in the urine.
 You may see blood in the urine for 2-3 weeks after surgery.
 It could last longer if you are taking a blood thinner.